Whether growing from within or recruiting targeted industry firms, Utah continues to lead the nation with its business-friendly environment.

 Corporate Retention and Recruitment provides financial incentives for local and out-of-state companies seeking to expand or relocate to Utah.
-Incentives are available to select companies creating new, high-paying jobs that improve quality of life, increase the tax base and diversify the economy.
+Incentives are available to select companies creating new, high-paying jobs that improve quality of life, increase the tax base, and diversify the economy.

 Incentives are offered as tax credit rebates or grants.
 They are disbursed only after the company has met contractual performance benchmarks such as job creation and payment of new state taxes.

 A post-performance grant for the creation of high-paying jobs in the state.

 In 2014, the Utah State Legislature enacted the Utah Small Business Jobs Act to attract additional investment in the most severely distressed areas of the state.
-New Market Tax Credit programs are an effective tool used by the federal government and 13 states, including Utah, to attract private capital investment in areas in need of job growth and economic development.
+New Market Tax Credit programs are an effective tool used by the federal government and 13 states, including Utah, to attract private capital investment in areas in need of job growth and economic opportunities.

 During the 2016 general session, the Utah State Legislature made changes to Technology and Life Science Economic Development Act giving the Governor’s Office of Economic Opportunity (Go Utah) authority to issue tax credits to qualifying life science and technology investors.
 Eligible investors may submit applications to Go Utah for tax credits drawn from $300,000 of funds expressly set aside by the legislature.